-Umpires and officials in rounders hold a position of trust.
-Their role is likely to involve physical contact with young people.
+Umpires and officials in Rounders hold a position of trust.
+Their role often involves having some physical contact with young people.

-Health and safety in rounders, and risk assessment regulations, pay special attention to child protection and equality.
+Health and safety in Rounders, and risk assessment regulations, must pay special attention to child protection and equality.

 As such, teachers and trainers should present a professional image at all times.
-Wearing appropriate dress and displaying punctual timekeeping is paramount.
+Wearing appropriate attire, and displaying punctual timekeeping, is paramount.

 All those involved should have regard for the best interests of the game.
 It would be unprofessional to circulate detrimental material of the governing body.
-That includes verbal and written comment such as published articles and on internet forums.
+It includes verbal and written comments such as published articles and on Internet forums.

-There are some general rounders health and safety rules when playing or on duty.
-They govern the inappropriate behaviour of drinking alcohol or smoking.
-Rounders safety rules ban the use of recreational drugs by players or officials.
+There are some general Rounders health and safety rules when playing or on duty.
+They govern inappropriate behaviour, such as drinking alcohol or smoking.
+Hence, Rounders safety rules ban the use of recreational drugs by players and by the officials.

-Inappropriate foul language or displaying unsporting conduct has no place in the game.
-Give clear warnings to players using abusive behaviour or inappropriate language.
-These are the principal roles and responsibilities of officials in rounders.
+Inappropriate foul language, and displaying unsporting conduct, has no place in the game.
+Umpires in Rounders should give clear warnings to any players who display abusive behaviour or use inappropriate language.

-Risk assessment is an integral part of rounders health and safety rules.
-Before you allow play to begin, it is a duty of umpires and coaches to carry out a health and safety risk assessment for rounders games.
+Risk assessment is an integral part of health and safety for Rounders rules.
+Before allowing play to begin, one of the primary duties of umpires and coaches is to carry out a health and safety risk assessment for the game.

-You can play rounders with a white ball or coloured balls.
-It is best to consider the playing conditions before choosing the rounders ball colour.
+You can play the game with a white ball (such as the ones used in baseball games) or with coloured balls.
+It is best to consider the playing conditions (e.g. green turf) before choosing the Rounders ball colour.

-Rounders ball regulations govern the stitching.
-It should be flush to the outer covering and free from raised seams.
+The official ball regulations govern the stitching.
+It should be flush to the outer covering and free from any raised seams.
 All ball stitching should be uniform and tight.
-There should be no frayed edges.
+So, there should be no frayed edges.

-The outer covering of rounders balls should be free from projections and tears.
+The outer covering of the balls should be free from projections and tears.
 Keep the ball clean, dry, and free from dirty substances during play.
-Players need a firm grip on rounders bat and ball equipment.

 Rounders Ball Weight

-Rounders England place weight limits on some equipment.
-A wet leather rounders ball could weigh heavier than rounders equipment rules and specifications allow.
+Rounders England place weight limits on some of the equipment.
+In fact, a wet leather ball could weigh heavier than the Rounders equipment rules and specifications allow.

-Rounders posts must have a safety cap fitted and supported by a secure base.
+Rounders posts must have a safety cap fitted and be supported by a secure base.
 The base must be of a rubber-like substance.
-Do not fix rounders posts and bases into the ground.
+Do not fix posts and bases into the ground.

-Only use wooden posts when sheathed in a smooth plastic cover.
-There should be a minimum post swing of 50cm before the post returns to its correct upright position.
+Only use wooden posts if they are sheathed in a smooth plastic cover.
+There should be a minimum post swing of 50 centimetres (20 inches) before the post returns to its correct upright position.

-Even though most sports kit is acceptable, all rounders kit must be suitable for its purpose.
+Even though most sports kits are acceptable, any kit used by the players must be suitable for its purpose.
 Rounders England recommend wearing football boots or sports shoes and footwear like astro turf trainers in soggy wet weather.

-The health and safety rules in rounders games prohibit wearing spiked footwear.
+The health and safety rules in Rounders games prohibit the wearing of spiked footwear.
 That means you cannot wear shoes with running spikes.

-England rounders games often take place in the cold winter months.
-Be sure to wear warm clothing during the cooler outdoor rounders season.
-A peaked cap and sunglasses will keep you more comfortable during the warmer summer months in the UK.
+England Rounders games often take place in the cold winter months.
+Be sure to wear warm clothing during the cooler outdoor season (e.g. November to March).

-As a rule, there should be at least 6 players in each team.
-Having six or more means that one player can position themselves next to a post (covering all four).
-Then you have a backstop and the bowler while the team fields the game.
+According to Rounders rules and regulations there should be at least six (6) players in each team.
+Having six or more means that one player can position themselves next to a post (e.g. covering all four).

 Playing Rounders while Pregnant

-What are the two umpires called in rounders?
-As a rule, there are two different types of officials in rounders.
-The roles and responsibilities of rounders umpires also have differing duties in the game.
+What are the two umpires called in Rounders?
+In fact, there are two different types of officials.
+So, as a referee of the game, the roles and responsibilities of Rounders umpires also have differing duties.

-The main job of a batsman's umpire is calling rounders and half-rounders.
+The main job of a batsman's umpire is keeping score of the game using the Rounders scoring system to track any runs achieved.
 They should also announce any 'no balls' and state the score for both sides.

 A batsman umpire decides whether the ball gets played as a backwards hit or not.
 They should also call in the next batter by announcing their name and number.

 The bowler's umpire should call play at the start of each game.
-They have the added responsibility of calling the rounders no ball rule for a wide.
+They also have the added responsibility of calling the Rounders no ball rule for a wide.

-There is another duty for these rounders officials.
+There is another duty for these Rounders officials.
 They regulate whether a bowler puts his foot over the side or back lines of the bowling square.
-As a rule, their tasks can include giving decisions on runs to the 2nd and 3rd post.
+As a rule, their tasks can include giving decisions on runs to the 2nd and the 3rd post.